- Australian Open broadcasters

 - Use Smart DNS as a VPN alternative

 The first Grand Slam of the year is just around the corner, and I’m sure tennis fans like myself can’t wait for it to begin.
-The Australian Open 2020 will start on January 20, marking its 108th edition.
-Melbourne will welcome the best players in the world, along with thousands of fans.
+The Australian Open 2021 will start on February 8, marking its 109th edition.
+It was scheduled between 18-31 January but had to be postponed due to the COVID-19 pandemic.

-And millions more will be watching the event from home as they root for their favorite players.
-In the Men’s Singles, Novak Djokovic has dominated the tournament in the past decade, winning it six times (seven overall).
+Millions of tennis fans will be watching the event from home as they root for their favorite players.
+In the Men’s Singles, Novak Djokovic has dominated the tournament in the past decade, winning it seven times (eight overall).
 The other winners over the past ten years were Roger Federer (three titles) and his Swiss compatriot Stanislas Wawrinka (one championship).

 A lot of broadcasters will cover the tournament, and viewers from every part of the world can stream it.
 However, streaming platforms are unavailable outside their local markets, which could be troublesome for travelers and expats.
 No need to worry, though.
-With the right tools, you can watch the Australian Open 2020 from anywhere.
+With the right VPN provider, you can watch the Australian Open 2021 from anywhere.

 Table of Content